 In the forest Fer finds a puck who shows her the secret passage to another world – a world of magic where she feels like she belongs finally.
 But who were Fer’s parents and why does the evil Mor want to keep the land in endless winter?
 I think this book should be more recognized – it’s a great adventure.

-Enjoy!
-Let me know which your kids are loving!!
+And let me know which books your kids are loving!

 Books for 8-year olds

 Books for 11-year olds

 - Books for kids who like Diary of a Wimpy Kid